Emauz/sysprog-os/documentation/README.txt

 Our API information for all system services and system calls is under the 'man' directory.
 Files are styled like UNIX man pages.

-Our internal documentation of our three modules is under the 'internal' directory.
+Our internal documentation of our three modules and testing is under the 'internal' directory.